 From our interns to our senior residents, we have parents, accomplished writers, a figure skater, several dancers, singers and other musicians, a cartoonist, painters, a chef, photographers, and a variety of athletes.
 What unites us is our dedication to becoming skilled anesthesiologists.
 Thanks to our departmental leadership, our program is very well designed to help us get there

 Perhaps the most critical aspects of anesthesiology residency are breadth and depth of the clinical exposure you gain.
 Between our two campuses, MSW (in Midtown by Columbus Circle) and MSSL (in Morningside Heights), we administer anesthesia for a comprehensive assortment of cases.
-MSW is a center for orthopedic excellence, the primary site for intracranial hemorrhage within the health system, and host to complex vascular and thoracic surgery.
-MSW also maintains an active pain management practice, one of NYC’s busiest obstetric floors, and is the site of a Medical Intensive Care Unit wherein junior residents rotate.
+MSW is a center for orthopedic excellence, the leading site for intracranial hemorrhage within the health system, and host to complex vascular, thoracic surgery, and now one of the premier sites for head and neck surgery which allows for a phenomenal airway management experience.
+Our exposure at MSW also involves a vigorous pain management practice with a new office building located on 57th street, one of NYC’s busiest obstetric services, and is the site of a Medical Intensive Care Unit wherein junior residents rotate.

 Our patient care responsibilities are supplemented by a rich academic curriculum.
 Mount Sinai offers a focused didactic series for both junior and senior residents, aimed at effective preparation for the BASIC and ADVANCED American Board of Anesthesiology written board examinations.
-On Mondays and Tuesdays, Mount Sinai faculty members give basic lectures for our CA-1s and advanced lectures for CA-2s and CA-3s.
-Residents hone our presentation skills at our departmental Grand Rounds and M&M conferences each Wednesday.
+On Mondays and Tuesdays, residents work with Mount Sinai faculty members to prepare topics for basic lectures for our CA-1s and advanced lectures for CA-2s and CA-3s.
+Residents hone presentation skills at our departmental Grand Rounds and M&M conferences each Wednesday.
 The residency program also has a longstanding tradition of conducting a journal club with visiting professors scheduled to give presentations to the department.
 On Thursday mornings we host Trouble Rounds, which provides an oral-boards-themed approach to discussing challenging cases.
-Every week concludes with ‘Funday Friday,’ typically consisting of a hands-on workshop led by our fellows and attendings.
+Every week concludes with “Funday Friday,” typically consisting of a hands-on workshop led by our fellows and attendings.
 Finally, all residents participate in weekly, small-group simulation sessions at Mount Sinai West’s state-of-the-art Center for Advanced Medical Simulation.